USING IRONXL

 In real-world scenarios, CSV files can vary significantly in format and structure.
 It's important to handle these variations to ensure your application is robust and versatile.
 Let's expand on how to manage different scenarios when importing CSV data into a DataTable using IronXL.

-Commas are the default value of delimiter in CSV files.
+Commas are the default delimiter in CSV files.
 However, CSV files may not always use commas to separate values.
 Sometimes, a semicolon, tab, or other characters are used as delimiters.
 To handle this in IronXL:

 Specifying a Custom Delimiter: Before loading the CSV file, you can specify your file's delimiter.
 For example, if your file uses a semicolon (;), you can set it like this: